quanghuy0497/Deep-Learning-Specialization/Course 2 - Improving Deep Neural Networks/Lecture Note/Readme.md

 Here are some intuitions:
   - Intuition 1:
-     - If `lambda` is too large - a lot of w's will be close to zeros (by subtracting the **weight decay** which will make the NN simpler (you can think of it as it would behave closer to logistic regression).
+     - If `lambda` is too large - a lot of w's will be close to zeros - by subtracting the **weight decay** - which will make the NN simpler (you can think of it as it would behave closer to logistic regression).
      - If `lambda` is good enough it will just reduce some weights that makes the neural network overfit.
   - Intuition 2 (with _tanh_ activation function):
      - If `lambda` is too large, w's will be small (close to zero) => z small => will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.